Genomic Data Scientist. Seven Bridges Genomics, Inc. Cambridge, MA, USA.

 Abstract: We have accumulated numerous excellent software packages for analyzing large-scale biomedical data on the way to delivering on the promise of human genomics.
 Bioconductor workflows illustrated the feasibility of organizing and demonstrating such software collections in a reproducible and human-readable way.
 Going forward, how to implement fully automatic workflow execution and persistently reproducible report compilation on an industrial-scale becomes challenging from the engineering perspective.
 For example, the software tools across workflows usually require drastically different system dependencies and execution environments and thus need to be isolated completely.
 As one of the first efforts exploring the possibility of bioinformatics workflow containerization and orchestration using Docker, the DockFlow project aims to containerize every single existing Bioconductor workflow in a clean, smooth, and scalable way.
 We will show that with the help of our R package liftr, it is possible to achieve the goal of persistent reproducible workflow containerization by simply creating and managing a YAML configuration file for each workflow.
 We will also share our experience and the pitfalls encountered during such containerization efforts, which may offer some best practices and valuable references for creating similar bioinformatics workflows in the future.
 The DockFlow project website: https://dockflow.org.

 Poster of the final project for the class HGEN 48600/STAT 35450 (Fundamentals of Computational Biology: Models and Inference) at The University of Chicago in 2016.
-We explored the hypothesis if there is color topics used in the visual design of movie posters with the generative model STRUCTURE, or namely, Latent Dirichlet Allocation.
+We explored the hypothesis if there are color topics used in the visual design of movie posters with the generative model STRUCTURE, or namely, Latent Dirichlet Allocation.

 Abstract: liftr extends the R Markdown metadata format.
 It helps you generate Dockerfile for rendering R Markdown documents in Docker containers.
 Users can also include and run pre-defined Rabix tools/workflows, then analyze the Rabix output in the dockerized R Markdown documents.